Past Grants

 Knox Pantry and Soup Cellar

-To purchase supplies for lunches and the food pantry.
+To purchase food and supplies for Soup Cellar lunches and Knox Food Pantry.

 $10,000